ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-01-17-my-first-program.md

 <!-- screenshot of your report / weird diagram -->

 Perhaps the pre-teen me thinks that "making games is for kids, CRUD apps are for the real bois."
-I guess there was a desire back then to be taken seriously, especially when you're a kid, so you try your best to make "serious" stuff.
+I guess there was also a desire to be taken seriously, especially when you're a kid, so you try your best to make "serious" stuff.
 Funny how it's almost the reverse now&mdash; I enjoy [making games](/projects/2021/08/15/abyss/) and [incorporating play](/life/2021/09/21/build-earn-play/) into my craft.

 ## Resurrecting an old project